 Authorship is detailed for every routine in the source code

 All rights not expressly granted under this license are reserved.

-Requests for permissions not granted under this license shall be addressed to fsc@fluka.org.
+Requests for permissions not granted under this license shall be addressed to the Authors.
 Any permission may only be granted in writing.